-The MVQG current membership numbers approximately 300 women and men.
+The MVQG current membership consists of 200+ women and men.
 In fiscal year 2017-18 our members volunteered approximately 4600 hours of their time to the guild and it’s programs, not including more than 4000 hours to organize and present the 2018 Great River Quilt Show.
 Wow!

 Scroll down to read details about our involvement in the community and click the file below for a printable one page reference guide for Community Involvement (Projects).

 The Charity Quilts group meets monthly to cut, sew, bind and tie lap quilts, baby quilts, and bed quilts for local organizations.
 Many of Guild members work for this group at home, preparing tops, sewing on binding, and tying or quilting the quilt.
 During 2018 over 200 quilts were donated!
 Below are some examples of organizations who have received quilts over the years.

 St. Anthony’s Care Center

 The 180 Zone (men, women and children recovering from addiction)

 Salvation Army Family Services

 Baby Quilt: 39” x 40” Adult Day Care: 40” x 54”

 Twin (the most common size given away): 63” x 87”